 Olympic athletes from different countries, such as Australia, China, Japan, South Africa and the United States, compete for medals in a wide range of sports.
 These sports include: athletics, aquatics, archery, boxing, gymnastics, judo, tennis, volleyball, and weight lifting.

 In 1894 Pierre de Coubertin founded the International Olympic Committee.
 Two years later, the first modern Olympic Games were held in Athens, Greece.
 The revival of the ancient Olympics attracted athletes from 14 nations, with delegations from countries including Germany and France.

-London also hosts the Paralympic Summer Games, held from August 29 to September 9, 2012.
+Rio also hosts the Paralympic Summer Games, held from September 7 to 18, 2016.
 The Paralympics are elite sport events for athletes from six different disability groups.
 Athletes include those with mobility disabilities, visual disabilities, cerebral palsy and amputees.This event focuses on the athletes’ achievements rather than their disabilities.
 Paralympic sports include: archery, athletics, swimming, table tennis, and volleyball.
 The Paralympic Games are always held in the same year as the Olympic Games.
-From the 2012 onwards, the city chosen to host the Olympic Games must host the Paralympics.
+From the 2012 onwards, the city chosen to host the Olympic Games must also host the Paralympics.